tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 # Wi-Fi Replacement

-As of 2021-02-23 there is still no fully working macOS driver for the Intel AC 8265 M.2 card - progress see at [OpenIntelWireless](https://github.com/OpenIntelWireless).
+As of 2021-02-23 there is still no fully working macOS driver for the `Intel AC 8265 M.2` card - progress see at [OpenIntelWireless](https://github.com/OpenIntelWireless).
 Therefore best replace it, preferably with a [Fenvi BCM94360NG](https://www.google.com/search?btnG=Search&q=Fenvi+BCM94360NG+M.2) because it has macOS native Wi-Fi and Bluetooth chipset and IDs.
 If you do so, you can/ should remove *ALL* related kexts from inside your EFI folder (`AirportBrcmFixup`, `BrcmBluetoothInjector`, `BrcmFirmwareData`, `BrcmPatchRAM2`, `BrcmPatchRAM3`).

 Alternatively you can use a [Dell DW1560](https://www.google.com/search?btnG=Search&q=Dell+DW1560+M.2) or a [Lenovo FRU 04X6020](https://www.google.com/search?btnG=Search&q=Lenovo+FRU+04X6020+M.2) (or even a different kind if you can find a better one).

+# Recommendations

+1. **Downscale monitor resolution to 1600 x 900** for two reasons: **a)** you will need to squint much less or ideally not at all because human eyes are simply not made for a 1920 x 1080 resolution on a 15,6" screen, period; and b) your monitor will use less energy = longer battery life!
+2. **Sound quality** isn't great because the speakers are mediocre in general, and to make things even worse, Asus placed them into the bottom of the case, mostly facing down.
+For tips to improve the sound, please look at "[docs/BetterSound.html](https://htmlpreview.github.io/?https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/blob/master/docs/BetterSound.html)"

 # _ATTENTION - be careful with Updates_!